Mental Fitness Toolkit - The Ultimate Guide to Movement and Mental Health

 Being outside is beneficial for several reasons.
 One of the most practical benefits of spending time in blue and green spaces is their ability to reduce stress levels.
 We tend to be around others when we’re outside, we experience better air quality, and we typically feel calmer and clearer when exposed to low-intensity stimulus.
 In other words, natural environments are just interesting enough to not be boring, but not so over-stimulating as to be stressful.

-Then there’s the impact that natural light has on people, especially those who spend alot of time indoors and those who live in climates where the winter months are shorter than in other places.
+Then there’s the impact that natural light has on people, especially those who spend a lot of time indoors and those who live in climates where the winter months are shorter than in other places.
 The key habit to develop is spending at least some time outside each day moving around, ideally in the mornings when we’re waking up, or after meals when we’re digesting food.
 This may require some reflection on what is considered ‘appropriate outdoor weather’ for some people.

-Mindful Stretching (yoga)
+Mindful Stretching (Yoga)

 A common practice to mediate stress and improve physical capacity is yoga.
 This ancient form of movement combines the focus and breathing techniques of meditation with the physical benefits of stretching our muscles.
 Yoga helps to improve mental focus and physical flexibility by shifting our bodies into poses that are challenging and which require attention to maintain.